What Are The Keys To Successful Minimum Viable Products?

 One of the big mistakes I see entrepreneurs make is they wait too long before they start talking to potential customers.
 You want to look at things like there is this giant feedback loop out there.

 The quicker you get feedback, the quicker you can adjust, and the quicker you can make whatever changes you need to make.
-I don’t care what kind of product you’re doing your goal is how can you get paying customers as quickly as possible?
+I don’t care what kind of product you’re doing, your goal is how can you get paying customers as quickly as possible.

 I was just having a conversation about the benefits of getting out there quickly with someone I am working with.
 He’s been working for a while on his MVP.

-The point I was making with him is that he needs to start getting in front of customers and get some to start paying for what he is doing.
+The point I was making with "Mike" is that he needs to start getting in front of customers and get some to start paying for what he is doing.
 The biggest validation you can is getting someone to start paying you for your products.

 It doesn’t matter if your first customer pays a highly discounted rate for your product, (say $10 for a product worth $200) getting someone to pay for your product is huge validation that you are on the right track.